How To Find Your Passion With These 40 Life Lessons

 17. Find a mentor.

-Don’t be afraid to ask someone to guide and support you as you work on your passion.
+Don’t be afraid to ask someone to guide and support you as you focus on your passion.
 A mentor or coach can accelerate your success and boost your motivation.

 18. Be a trend watcher and setter.